 If that isn’t doing much, tip hot (not boiling) water over the offending item to ease the nylon/plastic bushings and then reapply the lubricant, which should now be able to find a route in.

-Ensuring your ’van’s water system is fresh and safe is simple, and an easy DIY job.
-Dedicated leisure-vehicle tank cleaners, such as Puriclean or Pro-Kleen, will have instructions to detail the correct concentration.
+Ensuring your motorhome’s water system is fresh and safe is simple.
+Dedicated leisure-vehicle tank cleaners, such as Puriclean or Pro-Kleen, will provide guidance to detail the correct concentration.
 Fill the fresh tank with it, then turn on the water system.

 Go to the tap furthest from the tank and turn it on until the water runs through, then cut it off.
 Do the same for all of the taps in the system.
 Leave the system primed like this for a few hours, or however long the instructions suggest.
 After that, run the system to drain the cleaning solution.